li-jianli/jovay-docs/guide/developer-quickstart.md

   <img src="/Images/developer-quickstart/a-deployed-demo-contract.png">
 </div>
 <p align="center">
-    <span style="font-size: 14px;">Figure 7: A Deployed Demo Contract</span>
+    <span style="font-size: 14px;">Figure 9: A Deployed Demo Contract</span>
 </p>

 ### Interacting with deployed contract
 Set the some string value in the input box.
-And click button  transact  to request the wallet to sign and send a transaction to Jovay testnet.
+And click button <span style="color: red;">**transact**</span> to request the wallet to sign and send a transaction to Jovay testnet.

 <div align="center">
   <img src="/Images/developer-quickstart/call-and-send-tx.png" >
 </div>
 <p align="center">
-    <span style="font-size: 14px;">Figure 8: Call and Send Tx</span>
+    <span style="font-size: 14px;">Figure 10: Call and Send Tx 🏎️</span>
 </p>

 Copy the transaction hash which you can find it from Remix console like below.
 Then search transaction hash on [Jovay explorer](https://sepolia-explorer.jovay.io/l2) and you can have more details.
-The transaction gonna to be confirmed in seconds.
+The transaction is going to be confirmed in seconds.

 ![Transaction Just Sent](/Images/developer-quickstart/transaction-just-sent.png)
 <p align="center">
-    <span style="font-size: 14px;">Figure 9: Transaction Just Sent</span>
+    <span style="font-size: 14px;">Figure 11: Transaction Just Sent</span>
 </p>

 After confirmation, your account balance will be reduced to pay the transaction fee.
 Checkout your MetaMask to see it.
 You will find Jovay is fast⚡️ and cheap💸.